MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ## Optimize queries

-The following methods will help you optimize your queries for high concurrency.
+Use the following methods to optimize your queries for high concurrency.

 ### Use query results cache